TechDroid-Creator/intern-code/README.md

 Uses the Github API 3.0 to run through an organisation's github repo and sorts the most forked repositories based on the user input - n.

-For each of these repositories, based on user input m displays the top "m" most contributors along with their commits for the repo.
+For each of these repositories, based on user input m displays the top "m" most contributors along with their commit counts for the repo.

 # Issues

-Since Github's APi for search has rate-limiting of 5000 requests per hour implemented, for large organisations with a lot of repos the code fails.
+Since Github's API for search has rate-limiting of 5000 requests per hour implemented, for large organisations with a lot of repos the code fails.

-When trying to run the program for various test cases in short intervals of time, if the program pops an error as shown in error1.jpg refer to public-token-list.txt to bypass this restriction.
+When trying to run the program for various test cases in short intervals of time, if the program pops an error as shown in error1.jpg refer to encoded-token-list.txt to bypass this restriction.